Base Layout

 If really set on venturing past Colemak, you could try out Gralmak?

-- They keep similarities with familiar layouts.
+- They keep some similarity with familiar layouts.
 This includes row/column assignments, punctuation in Gralmak, etc.

 - Even if you end up wanting even more radical optimization, Gralmak can still be a useful stepping-stone.